5 Best WordPress Image Optimization Plugins Compared [2022]

 Amazing and aesthetic lazy-loading effect

-The OptiMole lazy-loading mechanism doesn’t require jQuery or any other bloated JavaScript libraries which results in even faster website speeds.
+The OptiMole lazy-loading mechanism doesn’t require jQuery or bloated JavaScript libraries, resulting in faster website speeds.

 Easy-to-use interface and configuration

-OptiMole’s plugin is really great to work with and makes image optimization and compression an afterthought (like it should be) so you can focus on producing content.
+OptiMole’s plugin is excellent to work with and makes image optimization and compression an afterthought (like it should be) so you can focus on producing content.

 Adjusts image sizes based on visitor viewport for the fastest possible mobile speeds.

-All visitors will see images that have been tailor-optimized to fit their specific screen – for better performance and experience.
+All visitors will see images tailor-optimized to fit their specific screen – for better performance and experience.

 100% cloud-based

-OptiMole does not hog your CPU power as it would be pointless to optimize photos in such a way that would actually result in a slower website due to increased CPU usage.
+OptiMole does not hog your CPU power, as it would be pointless to optimize photos in such a way that would result in a slower website due to increased CPU usage.

-If being able to show off a fast-loading website, having happy website visitors, and pleasing Google are important, you can’t really go wrong with OptiMole – as long as you’re willing to pay the $19.08/month price tag.
+If showing off a fast-loading website, having happy website visitors, and pleasing Google are important, you can’t go wrong with OptiMole – as long as you’re willing to pay the $19.08/month price tag.

-Considering the plugin’s ease-of-use, compression results, and the fact that OptiMole also includes Cloudfront’s blazing fast content delivery network and the best lazy-loading ever at that price – it’s definitely worth it.
+Considering the plugin’s ease of use, compression results, and OptiMole also includes Cloudfront’s blazing-fast content delivery network and the best lazy-loading ever at that price – it’s worth it.

 3. Imagify

-The team behind the Imagify plugin is also the team behind the popular (and arguably the best) WordPress caching and speed optimization plugin, WP Rocket.
+The team behind the Imagify plugin is also the team behind the famous (and arguably the best) WordPress caching and speed optimization plugin, WP Rocket.

 As you’d expect, Imagify is a bulk image compressor and a free image size reducer.

-Imagify offers three different types of compression depending and lets you choose the one which is most suitable for the type of website you run:
+Imagify offers three different types of compression and lets you choose the one that is most suitable for the type of website you run:

-- Aggressive: A lossy compression algorithm that will result in a slight reduction in image quality which most of the time may not be noticeable at all or is worth the sacrifice to make your website load faster.
+2. Aggressive: A lossy compression algorithm that will result in a slight reduction in image quality, which most of the time may not be noticeable or is worth the sacrifice to make your website load faster.

 Here are some of Imagify’s most notable features: